 Comparisons for Questions 7-15 by modality (Traditional, Asynchronous Online, Live Online, Flex, Blended, Concurrent Dual Enrollment) are shown in Figure 7.
-Flex enrollment exhibits the highest percentage of positive (Strongly Agree or Agree) responses in 6 of 9 questions.
-Results for no questions exhibit a statistically significant difference across sites using a χ^2 test for independence according to standard methods (Davis, 1973; McDonald, 2009; Wilkinson, 1999).
+Concurrent dual enrollment exhibits the highest percentage of positive (Strongly Agree or Agree) responses in 8 of 9 questions.
+With respect to traditional college sections only (non-dual enrollment), the flex sections exhibit the highest percentage of positive responses in 6 of 9 questions.